MajackW/printf/README.md

-readme for the printf project
+readme for the printf project custom printf